mirrdj/C5-visual-recognition/readme.md

 # C5 Visual Recognition #
 This is the repository hosting the work of group 2 as part of the Visual Recognition course in the Computer Vision master.
-For more information, check out yhe official website of the [course](https://mcv.uab.cat/c5-visual-recognition/)
+For more information, check out the official website of the [course](https://mcv.uab.cat/c5-visual-recognition/)

 ## Group 2 ##
 * Goio García Moro - goiogm@hotmail.com